 For more information about our Sunday School program, please contact the church office or contact our Assistant Sunday School Superintendents, Rick Wiebe @ 204.332.9290 or Brenda Giesbrecht @ 204.325.7406

 Senior youth is a great place to encourage teens to learn grow in many aspects of life in a fun, Christ-centered environment.
-We welcome teens that are attending grades 9-12 to join us every Monday evening throughout the school year (Sept-June) from 7:00-9:30pm.
+We welcome teens that are attending grades 9-12 to join us Monday evenings throughout the school year (Sept-June) from 7:00-9:30pm.
 It is our desire to challenge the youth to grow spiritually while building into their lives through friendship and instruction.

 We are blessed to have a large number of young adults attend Bethel for our church services and many also are a part of our young adults group.
 This group meets once every other week to study the Bible together, discuss issues of life and faith while growing in friendship with one another.
 The group also is involved in service opportunities where we can impact others through practical ways by serving in such ministries as Central Station, Faith Mission, Winkler Bible Camp, Siloam Mission, etc.